Website spoofing. Sounds funny doesn’t it?

-A spoofed website is a site that has been fraudulently copied, and is also referred to as domain spoofing.
-This can be done by creating a website that looks similar to the original and using a faked domain name.
+A spoofed website is a site that has been fraudulently copied and is also referred to as domain spoofing.
+This can be done by creating a website that looks similar to the original and using a fake domain name.

 This is a method used by 404Bot, an active ad fraud network, to generate fake ad impressions using genuine URLs.

 With the domain spoofed, fraudsters can then force a redirect from the original URL, or find ways to drive traffic using bots.